 This is important.

-November 2, 2009 by thehillbillyhealer
+November 2, 2009

 OK now if you’re applying to school right now your probably trying to decide between schools depending on certain ways they teach; because your entirely to good to decide based on how cool the city is, or more importantly how cool the students are.
 So here is something I can tell you to def. avoid.
 If your potential school teaches basic science with clinical correlations; then turn and run.
 There is absolutely no reason to put yourself through this hell.
 You will have some clinicians in your biochem class talking about these extremely complex mechanisms that require a much deeper understanding than your worthless first year a** has.